-Yoogli guides users through the research process to return the most accurate and relevant results at lightning speed, because the search engine understands the contextual meaning and intent of a search.
-This process is known as Semantic Search.
-A Semantic Search considers many factors, including context, location, intent, word variation, synonyms, generalized and specialized queries, concept matching, and natural language queries to provide relevant search results.
+Yoogli guides users through the research process to return the most accurate and relevant results because the search engine understands the contextual meaning and intent of a search.
+This process, known as Semantic Search, considers many factors, including context, location, intent, word variation, synonyms, generalized and specialized queries, concept matching, and natural language queries to provide relevant search results.

-Semantic Search might sound complicated, but all of the heavy-lifting occurs on the backend.
+Semantic Search might sound complicated, but most discussions around Artifical Intellegence is developed from this concept.
 The website aggregates information from a number of databases, taking users directly to research articles.
 From here, the algorithm summarizes these articles to take users to relevant paragraphs.
 All a user has to do is enter a keyword and click on the page they want.

 With Yoogli, users no longer waste time browsing.
-The website helps users achieve more relevant and deeper search results – faster than ever before.
+The website helps users achieve more relevant and deeper search results.

 Semantic Search is the future of search technology and Yoogli is at the forefront.

 Since launching the Yoogli website in May of 2017, our team has made significant progress and reached some important milestones.

-We have completed development of the Yoogli Search Engine and continue to expand the library and data base.
-Yoogli.com has been fully functional since May, 2017 but it is already many times larger and includes all of Wikipedia with new microsites being added daily.
-We will continue to add more data until Yoogli is hundreds of times larger with a net potential of millions of research articles.
+Since the completion of the Yoogli Search Engine in 2017, our team continues to expand the library and data base.
+The addition of user created microsites makes Yoogli hundreds of times larger with a net potential of millions of research articles.

-We have just started our marketing objectives and are already seeing 100's of unique users per month, with little or no advertising.
+Years of refinements and improvements have yeilded a product that is taylored to todays market.
+Marketing objectives and are already seeing 100's of unique users per month, with little or no advertising.
 New members have created thousands of microsites and groups adding to the Yoogli searchable data base.
-Yoogli's next step is to engage professional media advertising contractors to further brand and promote the site.
+Going forward our potential is limitless and our concept is the solution to the giant tech industry.

-Yoogli uses proprietary and patented semantic search technologies, and the Semantic Search technology that powers Yoogli is protected by four licensed and seperate patents.
-Currently, Yoogli has no direct competitors and in spite of their claims - no other search engine can duplicate this technology.
+Yoogli uses patented semantic search technologies, and the Semantic Search technology that powers Yoogli is protected by four licensed and seperate patents.
+Currently, Yoogli has no direct competitors and in spite of their claims - no other search engine can duplicate this platform.